Brewers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has 45 hits with nine doubles, seven home runs, 23 walks and 33 RBI.
-He's also stolen seven bases.
+- Kyle Tucker has put up 46 hits with nine doubles, seven home runs and 24 walks.
+He has driven in 33 runs with seven stolen bases.

 Tucker Recent Games